 The government confirms your actual income by looking at different pieces of information, including Australian Taxation Office figures and final attendance reports from your childcare provider.

 The upshot of this is that if your family’s actual income is higher than the income estimate you provided, then you might have been overpaid and have to pay this money back.
 Alternatively, if your family hasn’t been paid enough during the tax year, then you’ll receive a top-up to your payment.

-Mr Jongen says that, ‘Even a small change in your income can make a difference to the amount of CCS you get,’ so it’s important that you provide an accurate income estimate and review it regularly throughout the tax year.
+Mr. Jongen says that ‘Even a small change in your income can make a difference to the amount of CCS you get,’ so you must provide an accurate income estimate and review it regularly throughout the tax year.

 The government will then explain your CCS balancing outcome

 Once the government has balanced your payments, your family will receive a letter from them.
 This is usually sent to your myGov inbox and there’s no need to check on its progress – the letter will arrive once the balancing has been done.